FAQs

 3. How to become an Online Champion

-Sign up your company or on the Shavathon website as a Shavathon Online Corporate Champion or create your own corporate internal project where individual employees or different divisions and branches can sign up as activists.
+Sign up your company as a Shavathon Online Champion or create your own corporate internal project where individual employees or different divisions and branches can sign up as activists.
 You can also create your own fundraising account and challenge employees to support your project – and match the employees’ contribution.
 Challenge other corporates to see who will raise the most funds.
 Donors can view your organisation’s projects and latest posts and make a donation on a secure donation page.

 Individuals and volunteers can also create their own fundraising page – set up your online fundraising profile; write a short overview of what your aim is and why people should donate towards your project.
 Invite all your friends, colleagues, employees and family to your fundraising page and ask them to make donations.
 Keep your fundraising project alive with updates, photos and videos while tracking your progress.
-There are various prizes available and will be given to the online Champions who raise the most funds.
+There are various prizes available and will be given to the online Champions who raise the most funds by 31 March 2026.

 Create your online fundraising page here…

-5. How does the Event Work at Shopping Centres?
+5. How does the Event Work at Malls?

 7. What’s New?

-Limited Edition CANSA Headwear (R55) will be available at selected venues.
+Limited Edition CANSA Headwear (R60) will be available at selected venues.

 For convenience, we are now supporting SnapScan payments at Shavathon venues.
 No need for cash when you can just scan the QR code and make your donation.